frc-7419/FinalAssessment2024/README.md

 - Controlled by a Kraken motor, negative values will spin the Kraken motor such that the hanger will move up
 - Hanger always magically start fully down
 ## Requirements
+#### Put whatever you want for CAN IDs, but they must be unique and not zero and not over 50
 #### Output some info about the robot to smartdashboard
 - Swerve module drive motor speed and wheel angle
 - Temperature for all motors